 Dr. Pagliassotti's research interests involve the portrayal of gender and sexuality in popular culture.
 Her past research examined the development and growing popularity of boys' love (yaoi) manga in the West.
 More recently she published a chapter on the role of technology in steampunk romance and erotica for Steaming into a Victorian Future, and a chapter about female mad scientists in Neo-Victorian Humour: Comic Subversions and Unlaughter in Contemporary Historical Re-Visions.
-She's currently working on an manuscript concerning people's motives for reading yaoi with researchers in Hungary.
+She currently has a manuscript under review that analyzes people's motives for reading yaoi, co-written with researchers in Hungary.
 Dr. Pagliassotti serves on the editorial board of the Journal of Neo-Victorian Studies and Revenant: Critical and Creative Studies of the Supernatural and often reviews for the Journal of Graphic Novel and Comics.

 M.A., Ph.D., University of Southern California, Communication Theory & Research

 Graduate certificate in Gender Studies, University of Southern California